AndrsDev/backend-con-node/README.md

 # NodeJS Backend

 This project consists on an API-Rest built with node, express, and mongodb.
-Includes a CRUD for movies.
+Includes a CRUD for movies and users.

 ## Get started